Bucky24/spark_transpiler/README.md

 | search | map | Similar to `load`, this map defines what rows should be updated.
 An empty map will update all rows |
 | data | map | Similar to `insert`, this map defines what fields to update and what data to update them with

-### API
+### Api

-The API class on the backend is used to define apis.
+The Api class on the backend is used to define apis.

 #### post/get

 ```
-API.get(
+Api.get(
     apiName
     function(parameters)
         return result